 DefinitionThis section has been translated automatically.

 Diabetes mellitus is the most common metabolic disease in humans; 5 million people in Germany suffer from this disease.
 About 1/3 of diabetics develop skin diseases.
 These occur both in manifest diabetes and in the pre-diabetic stage.
-However, they can also be overlaid by diabetogenically induced organ diseases (nephropathy, neuropathy, retinopathy, macro- and microangiopathy).
+However, they can also be superimposed by diabetogenically induced organ diseases (nephropathy, neuropathy, retinopathy, macro- and microangiopathy).

 4 types of diabetes are distinguished: